-Hi I’m George Walker, Associated Director for Business Development at Ardmac.
-I’ve worked for Ardmac for more than 22 years having started out as a young mechanical engineer working initially on the design and manufacture of specialist cleanroom equipment.
+Hi, I’m George Walker, Director of Business Development at Ardmac.
+I have worked for Ardmac for more than 22 years.
+I started out as a young mechanical engineer working initially on the design and manufacture of specialist cleanroom equipment.

-Back then Ardmac was a lot smaller than it is today, but I have seen a huge amount of growth in the business over the years and it’s still growing.
-I think that’s what keeps our people loyal and contributes to lots of long serving employees in the business.
+Back then, Ardmac was a lot smaller than it is today.
+I have seen a huge amount of growth in the business over the years and it is still growing.
+I think that’s what keeps our people loyal and what contributes to the amount of long serving employees in the business.

 We have established a manufacturing partnership with Cental in Ireland.
 With this partnership we bring inhouse manufacturing capacity with over 10,000m2 of manufacturing facility.
 This is central to our growth in delivering off site constructed cleanroom solutions.

 We have a strong pipeline of work, especially around the Life Sciences, and in particular Vaccine manufacture for new and existing clients.
 With our extensive experience in the sectors and coupled with the Germfree track record we are well placed to service these.

 From a very young age I was interested in construction – and I don’t just mean Lego – I started out working with my uncle who was a builder in the west of Ireland.
 I had always wanted to be a civil engineer, but the job opportunities were a lot slimmer then and so my uncle encouraged me down the mechanical engineering route and I have never looked back!

 I have worked as a design engineer, project engineer, site engineer, regional manager, and when I became head of the healthcare division in 2006, BD became a prominent part of my role.
 Just this year, I’ve been promoted Director of Business Development and I love it!